 Whether you have an entire class of students who are academically gifted and talented or you have a smaller group of students brought together to cover curriculum as the schedule allows, we have programs developed to meet both needs.
-Our convocations are topic, date and grade specific, while our year-long programs offer more topic choices and scheduling flexibility.
+Our convocations (listed below) are topic, date and grade specific, while our year-long programs offer more topic choices and scheduling flexibility.
 Information on both can be found on this page.

 Our most popular offerings were originally developed for our partnerships with G&T Consortiums, where several towns within a county bring their students together for one specific topic per grade.
 These programs are as follows: